dcSpark/adalib/README.md

 For further docs, see [docs](docs/docs).
 ### API

-- Connect Wallet:
+- Provided Connectors:
-  - Flint
+  - `FlintConnector`: Connect to an injected Flint extension
-  - WalletConnect
+  - `WalletConnectConnector`: Connect to any wallet that supports WalletConnect
-  - Injected Connector
+  - `InjectedConnector`: Connect to any browser-injected wallet by providing the window path

 ### Init